Ride (The Vines song)

 "Ride" is the second single from Australian band the Vines' second album, Winning Days (2004).
-It reached the top 50 in Australia and the United Kingdom, as well as on the US Billboard Modern Rock Tracks chart.
+It reached the top 50 in Australia, Canada, and the United Kingdom, as well as on the US Billboard Modern Rock Tracks chart.
 In Australia, the song was ranked No. 94 on Triple J's Hottest 100 of 2004.

 Music video

 The "Ride" music video, directed by Michel Gondry, shows the band playing by themselves in a hall.
 When they get to the chorus, bands appear from everywhere, helping them sing and play.